-SUSPECTED CANCER AGENT: The components of this product does not contain 0.1% or more of any substance found on the following lists: FEDERAL OSHA Z LIST, NTP, IARC, CAL/OSHA; and therefore are not considered to be, nor suspected to be, cancer-causing agents by these agencies.
+SUSPECTED CANCER AGENT: The major components of this product are not found on the following lists: FEDERAL OSHA Z LIST, NTP, IARC, CAL/OSHA; and are therefore not considered to be, nor suspected to be, cancer-causing agents by these agencies.

-IRRITANCY OF PRODUCT: This product is irritating to contaminated tissue.
+IRRITANCY OF PRODUCT: This product is irritating and corrosive to contaminated tissue.